-The SROI analysis is currently a very widespread form of comprehensive impact analysis.
-As part of an SROI analysis, a causal impact model is created for a specific project, program or organization.
-The effects identified in the individual impact chains are measured and, where possible, monetized.
-The core of the SROI analysis is the approach of juxtaposing, as far as possible, monetary effects of all possible interventions, activities, projects, programs or organizations, with the capital invested there.
-The result is presented in the form of a highly aggregated key figure, the SROI value.
-In doing so, it focuses heavily on the stakeholders, who receive a concrete service, which in turn triggers effects.
-The following figure shows this basic relationship.
+The SROI analysis is currently a very widely used form of comprehensive impact analysis.
+In an SROI analysis, an impact model with causal relationships is created for a specific project, programme or organisation.
+The impacts identified in this way in the individual impact chains are measured and, where possible, monetised.
+The core approach of the SROI analysis is to compare the impacts of all possible interventions, activities, projects, programmes or organisations, presented as far as possible in monetary units, with the capital invested in them.
+The result is presented in the form of a highly aggregated indicator, the SROI value.
+Here, the focus is strongly on the stakeholders who receive a concrete benefit, which in turn triggers impacts.

 More specifically, a certain amount of money flows into a particular organization, such as a facility for advising drug addicts.
 These investments provide services to different stakeholders.
 The services provided are not ends in themselves, but do have impacts or effects.
 For example, assisted clients enjoy better health.
 As a first step of the SROI analyses, the impacts must be identified and then quantified.
 It is therefore important to identify how many clients actually have better health.

 Then, the quantified impacts are expressed in monetary units by using different methodologies.
 As a matter of principle, when identifying, quantifying and monetarising the impacts, it must always be ensured that in the case of non-existence of the observed intervention, alternative options would not have existed which would have produced the same or similar benefits and impacts.
 If the drug counseling facility had not existed, would advised persons not have improved health?
 Presumably some would have been able to take alternative offers.
 Then, these persons are not attributed to the achievements and impacts.
 This focuses on (net) impacts as part of the SROI analysis.